madeinjapan/getdata-003/README.md

 1. Check-out the run_analysis.R
 2. Start the R environment and set the working dir to the one containing Samsung UCI HAR Dataset using the setwd() function
 3. Run the run_analysis.R source

+The script would then produce the tidyDataset.csv file in the working dir containing the tidy dataset described in the code book.